mohanty-sd/SDMBIGDAT19/CODES/docs/USER_GUIDE.md

 and a benchmark fitness function.

-The code was developed for the book ["Swarm Intelligence Methods for Statistical Regression"](https://www.amazon.com/Swarm-Intelligence-Methods-Statistical-Regression/dp/0367670372), which was based on courses delivered at the BigDat 2017 (Bari, Italy) and 2019 (Cambridge, UK) international winter schools.
+The code was developed for the textbook ["Swarm Intelligence Methods for Statistical Regression"](https://www.amazon.com/Swarm-Intelligence-Methods-Statistical-Regression/dp/0367670372), which was based on courses delivered at the BigDat 2017 (Bari, Italy) and 2019 (Cambridge, UK) international winter schools.

 ### What is PSO?